Municipality Lawsuit Attorney New York & Westchester County

 It’s been said that “you can’t fight city hall,” but if you were injured on public property or because of the negligence of a government employee, officer or agent you can pursue a civil lawsuit against the government to recover damages.
 In short, a municipality or public agency can be held liable for a variety of accidents and injuries, although pursuing a claim can be complicated without steady hand of an experienced attorney.

-Michael LoGiudice, LLP is the premier personal injury firm serving clients in the greater New York Area.
+Michael LoGiudice, LLP is the premier personal injury firm serving clients in Westchester County, Orange County, and the greater New York Area.
 We are well versed in the rules governing municipality liability cases and will vigorously fight to protect your rights.
 We have extensive experience pursuing claims against a variety of municipalities and public authorities including, but not limited to:

 - City of New York